MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 In this step, you create a new version of **Ext Z** that only contains a `migration.json` file.
 This `migration.json` file points the IDS of **Ext X** and **Ext Y**.
 The file is used to release ownership.

-1. In the extension AL project, add a migration.json file that points to the IDs of the source extension **Ext X** and destination extension **Ext Y**.
+1. In the extension AL project, add a migration.json file that points to the IDs of the releasing extension **Ext X** and receiving extension **Ext Y**.

     ```
     {